 Some examples of negligence leading to a wrongful death include:

-• When a construction team fails to make a worksite safe which leads to a catastrophic equipment accident and resulting death.
+- When a construction team fails to make a worksite safe, it leads to a catastrophic equipment accident and resulting death.

 To prove that negligence occurred in your loved one’s case, your wrongful death lawyer will need to examine all types of evidence, consult with expert testimony, and construct a compelling case that considers every event, action, or inaction that may be defined as negligent.
 Wrongful death claims can be complicated to prove in court, but a skilled and knowledgeable wrongful death lawyer will know how to build a strong case.